jeremie98/TypeScript-React-Starter/readme.md

-# PROJECT GSB (GALAXY SWISS BOURDIN) NODE.JS/REACT.JS
+# TYPESCRIPT-REACT-STARTER

-This repo is a remake of GSBMVC coding before in PHP/MYSQL and coding here in Node.JS.
+This repo is a starter for TypeScript/React project !